amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     random 4-bit values are generated and sent to the mailbox `abc` using the `put` method, while displaying each sent value.
     In the second initial block, a forever loop continuously retrieves values from the mailbox using the `get` method and displays each received value, illustrating how mailboxes facilitate communication between concurrent processes.

+#### Day-64 SV11 conept of fixed array
+    Added the simple of creating a 1-D and 2-D array in system verilog .. can be used to store the input elements.